-The option agreement is subject to a 1% NSR.
-In addition, the Company is required to issue an additional 1,000,000 common shares upon the first public announcement of a mineral resource which exceeds 500,000 gold equivalent ounces, in all resource categories.
+The option agreement is subject to a 1% NSR in favour of Kaminak/Gold Corp.
+In addition, the Company is required to issue a bonus of 1,000,000 common shares upon the first public announcement of a mineral resource which exceeds 500,000 gold equivalent ounces in all resource categories.